mozilla/data-docs/datasets/batch_view/cross_sectional/intro.md

 #### Content
 Each row in the `cross_sectional` dataset represents one `client_id`, which is approximately a user.
-Each column is a summary statistic describing the client_id.
+Each column is a summary statistic describing the `client_id`.

 For example, the longitudinal table has a row called `geo_country` which contains an array of country codes.